Care Where You Are Comfortable

 Renown Hospice Care provides compassionate expertise to meet the emotional, physical and spiritual needs of patients and families in our community.
 When medical treatments no longer offer a cure, Hospice Care offers a special way to care for patients and families who are facing a life-limiting illness.

 For questions, appointment scheduling and volunteer information, call:

 Read answers to some of the most frequently asked questions about hospice care.

 A full range of volunteer, chaplain and social services are provided to patients and their families.
 Hospice Care can also facilitate respite services to allow family caregivers an opportunity for rest.
 A chaplain and bereavement services are provided up to 18 months after a loved one passes away.

-Our team is available 24 hours a day, seven days a week.
+Serving patients in Washoe, Lyon, Storey and Carson Counties, our team is available 24 hours a day, seven days a week.
 Our goal is to keep patients as comfortable and pain-free as possible, while maintaining their dignity and quality of life.

 Meet the Renown Hospice Care Team

 Our team includes interdisciplinary experts to meet the needs of patients and their families.